Skip to main content

 5) Decide on the best action choices and do it

 People usually flounder when they try to do all 5 phases at the same time; the key is to take it step by step and build it into your lifestyle.
-We’ll now take a brie look at what each of these 5 phases entail – get more details from our full 12-page summary!
+We’ll now take a brie look at what each of these 5 phases entail but you can get more details from our complete 12-page summary.

 The Getting Things Done or GTD Workflow